Waleed-BS/Readable/README.md

 $ node server
 ```

-## Installing and starting the frontend
+## Installing and Starting The Frontend

 ```
 $ cd Readable